 Decomposition

-Decomposition represents an essential part of the ecosystem, allowing organic materials to break down into simpler substances, contributing nutrients to the soil and fostering new plant growth.
-However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
-Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, cabling or bracing, or other measures to mitigate any potential hazards like pruning or trimming.
+The natural breakdown process is an essential part of the ecosystem, enabling trees and other organic matter to decompose into simpler substances, providing nutrients to the soil and supporting new plant growth.
+However, when trees decompose, they can become unstable, posing a risk to property and individuals.
+Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, installing cables or braces, or other measures to mitigate any potential hazards like pruning or trimming.
 It is important to act quickly when dealing with decomposing trees to avoid any potential safety hazards or damage to your property.

 How Long Will Tree Roots Survive After Felling?